Adaptive Reinforcement Learning for Unobservable Random Delays: Detailed Model Description

 \subsection{Model Components and Objective}

-The primary purpose of the model is used to get around the limitation on fixed-size inputs of MLPs.
+The primary purpose of the model is to overcome the limitation on fixed-size inputs of MLPs.
 The idea is that, instead of generating actions directly with the augmented state input:

 we generate actions using the distribution over the state that the action will be applied to as policy input: